Onix-Systems/nest-js-boilerplate/README.md

 ![Alt Text3](https://media.giphy.com/media/RiWDyLQwXaJXu972SM/giphy.gif)

-When you go by http://localhost:3000/google route, google'll ask you to authorize into your account.
-After successfully sign in to your account you will be redirected to http://localhost:3000/google/redirect route
+To initiate the google sign-in, use http://localhost:3000/google.
+Once authorized, you will be redirected to http://localhost:3000/google/redirect.

 ## Documentation